-- Strengthening connections between the medical school and the community it serves through service learning, research and other collaborative opportunities, and
+- Strengthen connections between the School of Medicine and the community in which it serves through service learning, research and/or other opportunities for collaboration.

-- Encouraging initiatives that promote cultural and linguistic competency in teaching, learning and healthcare delivery.
+- Encourage initiatives that promote cultural competency in teaching, learning and healthcare delivery.